point97/p97-angular-components/README.md

 ## The Example App
 There is an example application used for testing and a tutorial located in `examples/`

 This example is build on Yeoman and it's Angular generator.
 See http://yeoman.io/codelab/setup.html for more info.
-You will need Ruby installed and up-to-date, and node and npm installed and up-to-date.
+You will need Ruby and Compass installed and up-to-date, and node and npm installed and up-to-date.

 To run the example app
 ```